 To make sure that you’ve got your work done for the scheduled webinars and ensure that your course mentor knows that you’ve handed it in and you want it reviewed because that advice really is gold dust when it comes to your progress!

-And what aspects of the course did you enjoy the most and which parts do you think filled in gaps in your knowledge in particular?
+What aspects of the course did you enjoy the most and which parts do you think filled in gaps in your knowledge in particular?

 Oh, you’ve basically done the job when you get to the end of it.